-When you were a kid you probably had a vision about what you wanted to be when you grew up.
+When you were a kid you probably had a vision of what you wanted to be when you grew up.
 You may have wanted to be a professional athlete, an astronaut, or even the president of the United States!
 While these particular jobs are held by very few adults, there was no reason for you, as a child, to believe you could not reach your career goals.

-Over time, and as you grew into adulthood, you surely began to realize that you were probably not going to become a professional athlete, an astronaut, or the president of the United States.
+Over time, and as you grew into adulthood, you surely began to realize that you were probably not going to become a professional athlete, an astronaut, or the President of the United States.

-As adults, we tend to be more realistic about our abilities, skills and career aspirations when searching for the best possible employment.
+As adults, we tend to be more realistic about our abilities, skills, and career aspirations when searching for the best possible employment.
 But that does not mean we should throw our dreams aside and accept jobs that we don’t like or jobs that make us feel all-around miserable.

 Find a Job You Enjoy

 The famous philosopher Confucius once said, “Find a Job You Enjoy and You’ll Never Work a Day in Your Life.”
 Is this a true statement?
 It all depends on your own opinion and attitude, but the reality is that working in an industry that you love and enjoy will encourage you to push yourself harder, get more involved, and ultimately be more successful.

 What is a Dream Job?